GeoffreyCoulaud/gali/README.md

 # Brag
 A game launcher for **linux** where your library is the star of the show.

-## Why, how ?
+## Why ?
-> I'm so tired of interfaces that inlude 9 out 10 of my games.
+> I'm so tired of interfaces that include 9 out 10 of my games.
 I want it all in one, pretty, place !

 If you think alike, I believe Brag is for you.